Americorps – FAQ

 Members must have completed the application process and national service criminal history checks prior to the start of service.
 Members must also attend the program orientation before they can begin serving at their designated site and/or earning service hours.

 Am I able to complete the program early?

-Yes.
-It is possible for members to successfully complete the program early.
+Yes, it is possible for members to successfully complete the program early.
 We have many members who get accepted into graduate school or have other opportunities come up of which they want to take advantage.
-To successfully complete the program, members must complete the minimum required hours for their position, complete all training workshops, and submit all required documentation.
+To successfully complete the program, members must meet the minimum required hours for their position, complete all training workshops, and submit all required documentation.
 Members should discuss plans to leave the program early with ACCESS staff and their site supervisors as soon as possible.
 If you leave the program early, it will impact the amount of your total stipend, as the stipend is contingent upon active service.

 What happens if I don’t complete the program?